Joe Raiola

-He is also known for the Annual John Lennon Tribute in New York City, of which he is the co-creator and Executive Producer, and for his solo show, The Joy of Censorship.
+He is also known for the Annual John Lennon Tribute in New York City, of which he is the cocreator and executive producer, and for his solo show, The Joy of Censorship.

-He is currently the President and Artistic Director of Theatre Within.
+He is currently the president and artistic director of Theatre Within.

 Early life

 Born in Brooklyn, Raiola grew up on Staten Island where he attended Tottenville High School.
 He was awarded a scholarship to Adelphi University based on his work in the school drama class.
 After graduating from Adelphi in 1977, he worked as a New York City taxi driver.

 MAD career

 Raiola's work first appeared in MAD #254/April 1985.
 He is credited on over 100 MAD features, frequently sharing a byline with fellow editor Charlie Kadau.
 "MAD is the only place in America where if you mature, you get fired,” Raiola said.
 As a member of the editorial staff, he appeared in the magazine’s masthead for 295 issues, through MAD #550/February 2018.